nodiumproject/Whitepaper/README.md

 # Whitepaper
-Find our latest version whitepaper here.
+Find our latest version whitepaper in this repository.